fonglh/announcements/readme.txt

 2. Options page with dynamic ticker preview

 == Changelog ==

+= 0.3 =
+* (27 Nov 2012) Changed query so it no longer looks for future posts.
+Post dates greater than now will show up in the ticker.
+* Added filter so announcement custom post types will have the post status of future changed to publish when created or updated.
+This allows non admin users to see the full text after clicking on the Read All link.

 = 0.2 =
 * (27 Aug 2012) Changed hardcoded development name used in the folder paths to the actual plugin name of announcements-ticker.
 Also renamed the main plugin file.